Sit Back Relax & Listen

 What is Myrcene Terpene?

-As you can see the effects of relaxation depend mainly on the type of terpene used.
+As you can see the effects depend mainly on the type of terpene used.
 Each one affecting an individual in different ways.